Dr. Elizabeth R. Wood

 Kari started at Crossroads in November of 2012.
 Kari earned her LVT from SUNY Canton and loves working with dogs and cats at Crossroads!

 Beth is started volunteering at Crossroads and working on her preceptorship for her veterinary technician degree in 2009.
 She was hired as a valuable member of Crossroads’ staff in February of 2010 and continued to pursue her degree while working full time.
-We are proud to say that Beth recently passed her licensing examination and we are thrilled that she is able to add those letters, LVT (licensed veterinary technician) behind her name!
-Congratulations, Beth!
+We were so proud when she attained her LVT degree!

 Brianna started volunteering and working with us when she was in high school, continued through college and now works with us as a licensed veterinary technician as of May 2016.
 We are lucky to have her smiling face in our office!